 Criterion Estimate and rationale Indirect Eradication, control etc. Impact score: D - significant at the district level If ArMV-H was introduced to hop growing regions of Australia (Tasmania and Victoria), variable costs of hop production would increase due to the need for changes in management strategies.
 The absence of the vector for ArMV-H (Xiphinema diversicaudatum) in Australia, suggests adequate control can be achieved by the use of virus-free plants for propagation.
 Virus control measures in the field are limited and eradication may not occur until after an outbreak is detected at an early stage.
 An eradication campaign for ArMV-H is likely to be expensive as it would require extensive surveys to determine the extent of an outbreak.
 Infected hop plants would need to be removed and replaced.
 The presence of ArMV-H in Australia would require testing for freedom in the production of seed and nursery stock and planting resistant cultivars.
 This would add significant costs to hop nursery stock production in Australia.
-Domestic trade Impact score: D - significant at district level The presence of ArMV-H in production areas is likely to result in some domestic movement restriction for host plants.
+Domestic trade International trade Impact score: D - significant at district level The presence of ArMV-H in production areas is likely to result in some domestic movement restriction for host plants.
 Interstate restrictions on nursery stock and rhizome may lead to a loss of markets, which in turn would be likely to require industry adjustment.
-Impact score: D - significant at the district level The presence of ArMV/ H in Australia is likely to have a significant offset, due to a loss of area of a significant at the district level Environmental and non- The presence of ArMV-H in Australia is likely to have a significant effect, due to limitations on access to overseas markets where this pathogen is absent; for example, Japan, Romania and the USA.
+Impact score: D - significant at the district level The presence of ArMV-H in Australia is likely to have a significant effect, due to limitations on access to overseas markets where this pathogen is absent; for example, Japan, Romania and the USA.
 This virus is a quarantine pest in North America and China (Pethybridge et al. 2008).
-Impact score: A - indiscernible at the local level There are no known indirect environmental and non-commercial consequences of commercial ArMV-H.
+Environmental and non-commercial Impact score: A - indiscernible at the local level There are no known indirect environmental and non-commercial consequences of ArMV-H.